sagarjain007/streamlit-stock-analysis-and-optimization/README.md

 - https://www.screener.in/
 - https://ticker.finology.in/

-This application didn't mean to pirate data from these websites but it was only cfreated for a college project.
+This application didn't mean to pirate data from these websites but it was only created for a college project.
 I strongly recommend users to visit the above stated websites.
-These websites are amazing and more reliable for stock analysis.
+These websites are amazing and are more reliable for stock analysis.
 Please do have a look thank you!